tamu-surface-processes/tamu-surface-processes.github.io/_pages/community.md

 ---
-permalink: /mentoring/
+permalink: /community/
-title: "Mentoring"
+title: "Research group community"
 ---

-## Research group
+## Code of Conduct

 Every member of our research community deserves to be treated with respect.
 Moreover, every person brings value to our community and we are the most successful when we are diverse in experience and background.